maggi373/TerralizationModcore/README.md

-# TerralizationModcore
+# TerralizationModcore for servers
-Github for TerralizationModcore
+Github for TerralizationModcore for servers

 TerralizationModcore, before actually contained a coremod, nolonger does, today it's serves as a place for config files for the Terralization Modpack on Technic Launcher.